mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 dx run mrcepid-bcfsplitter --help
 ```

+### VM Resources

-I have set a sensible (and tested) default for compute resources on DNANexus that is baked into the json used for building
+Sensible (and tested) defaults for compute resources on DNANexus that is baked into the json used for building
-the app (at `dxapp.json`) so setting an instance type is unnecessary.
-This current default is for a mem2_ssd1_v2_x64 instance
+the app (at `dxapp.json`).
+The current default is for a mem1_ssd1_v2_x72 instance (72 CPUs, 144 Gb RAM).
+This machine
+is typically not in high demand on AWS and should allow for jobs to run on low priority.
+If this machine does
+appear to be in high demand, switch to another instance type in the c5d family of machines (mem1_ssd1 on DNANexus).

+Each VCF requires 8 CPUs to run.
+Thus, when determining the number of VCFs to run per job, one should take the number
+of CPUs available on the machine and divide by 8.
+For example, since the default machine has 72 CPUs, one should run a
+multiple of 9 VCFs per job (e.g., 9, 18, 27, 36, ...).
+Note that runtime is roughly linear.
+Thus, if you have 18 VCFs,
+you should expect the job to take double the time of a job with 9 VCFs.
+This is important to consider when using low
+priority as the longer a job runs, the more likely it is to be interrupted.
+Using the default instance type, we have
+had good results on low priority with 18 VCFs / job.
+This strikes a reasonable balance between number of jobs to monitor
+(DNANexus is limited to 100 jobs / user) and the likelihood of using low priority.

-(64 CPUs, 256 Gb RAM).
-If necessary to adjust compute resources, one can provide a flag like `--instance-type mem1_ssd1_v2_x4`.
+If necessary to adjust compute resources, one can provide a flag like `--instance-type mem1_ssd1_v2_x36`.